AlexChalk/first_sinatra_project/README.md

 # First Sinatra Project

 A short project that helped me get to grips with Sinatra and HTTP.
-I created a locally hosted server with paths to some (very) basic html files and a picture of a cat.
+I created a site with paths to some (very) basic html files and a picture of a cat.
 The project also includes a form that lets you name the cat.

 ## Installation